mswindu/vue.js-starter-template/README.md

 yarn lint
 ```

 Lints and fixes files.
-If no specific files are given, it lints all files in src and test.
+If no specific files are given, it lints all files in `src` and `test`.

 ```sh
 yarn build